 - Building and coloring artwork at the same time

 - Adjusting the behavior of the Pencil tool

 - Drawing with the Calligraphic brush

 - [Voiceover] Hi, there.
 I'm Mordy Golding and welcome to Illustrator Insider Training, Drawing Without The Pen Tool.
 Illustrator has plenty of other drawing tools and functions that can help you draw art work more quickly, more efficiently, and more precisely.
 And that's what this course is all about.
 I'll begin by showing you how to think about art work before you start drawing it.
 This advance planning will give you a better idea about the tools that you'll use and the approach that you'll take to complete a drawing.
 Then, you'll learn how to draw basic shapes and paths, the basis for just about any art work.

-Next, you'll explore the many ways to assemble artwork, turning basic shapes into more complex ones, using features like Pathfinder and the new Shape Builder tool that was added in Illustrator CS5.
-You'll also explore a powerful and often misunderstood feature called Live Paint.
-In addition you'll learn new ways for adding expressions to the paths that you create by modifying strokes with variable weights and thickness.
-Along the way I'll share tips, insights, and advice and how to get the most out of using Adobe Illustrator.
+Next, you'll explore the many ways to assemble art work.
+Turning basic shapes into more complex ones, using features like Pathfinder and the new shape builder tool that was added in Illustrator CS5.
+You also explore a powerful and often misunderstood feature called Live Paint.
+In addition, you'll learn new ways for adding expression to the paths that you create by modifying strokes with variable weights and thicknesses.
+Along the way, I'll share tips, insights, and advice on how to get the most out of using Adobe Illustrator.